jay-arora31/ImageEditApi/README.md

-# ImageCraft
+# ImageEditApi

-ImageCraft is a web application that allows users to upload images, edit them using DALL·E, and store them in AWS S3.
+ImageEditApi is a web application that allows users to upload images, edit them using DALL·E, and store them in AWS S3.
 The application also uses PostgreSQL for managing image metadata.
 This project provides a robust solution for handling image uploads, transformations, and storage.

 ## Features